-The Founding of The Red Stick - How Baton Rouge got its name
+The Founding of The Red Stick: Learn How Baton Rouge got its name

 Wondering what "Baton Rouge" means?
 Story has it that long ago, this area in Louisiana along the mighty Mississippi River was occupied by two indigenous tribes, the Houma Indian Tribe and the Bayougoula Indian Tribe.
 To settle a border conflict between them, the tribes used a cypress pole to mark the boundary dividing their hunting grounds at an area now known as Scott’s Bluff.